-At the beginning of the semester you will complete your thesis and submit it to the university, obtain the schedule number for Thesis 799A from Graduate Affairs (SSE 1410).
-You must be registered in Thesis 799A (or Thesis Extension 799B) when your thesis is submitted.
+At the beginning of the semester that you will complete your thesis and submit it to the university, you must request a schedule number for Thesis 799A from Graduate Affairs by contacting them via email (gra@sdsu.edu).
+You must be registered in Thesis 799A through SDSU main campus (or Thesis Extension 799B either through SDSU main campus or SDSU Global Campus) the semester in which your thesis is submitted.
+[Note: Global Campus registration may be ineligible for Financial Aid.]